b0nes164/GPUPrefixSums/README.md

   <summary>DX12 is a must as well as a minimum Unity version of 2021.1 or later</summary>
 &nbsp;

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;As we make heavy use of [WaveIntrinsics](https://learn.microsoft.com/en-us/windows/win32/direct3dhlsl/hlsl-shader-model-6-0-features-for-direct3d-12), we need `pragma use_dxc` [to access shader model 6.0](https://forum.unity.com/threads/unity-is-adding-a-new-dxc-hlsl-compiler-backend-option.1086272/).
+As we make heavy use of [WaveIntrinsics](https://learn.microsoft.com/en-us/windows/win32/direct3dhlsl/hlsl-shader-model-6-0-features-for-direct3d-12), we need `pragma use_dxc` [to access shader model 6.0](https://forum.unity.com/threads/unity-is-adding-a-new-dxc-hlsl-compiler-backend-option.1086272/).
 &nbsp;

 &nbsp;